microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 1. Run `codeql database create` and `codeql database analyze` successfully on a valid driver before merging.
 1. Add a .qhelp file for any new queries or update the existing one if there is new functionality for the end user.

+#### Note
+All "Must-Fix" suite queries must have been run on the Windows Drivers Samples & bugs opened prior to being merged in the to suite.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.